SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

 # Rain World Setup Guide

+## 1. Locate relevant directories

+There are two directories you may need to access during setup.
+- Find the location of your Archipelago (AP) installation by opening the AP launcher and clicking `Browse files`.
+This will be referred to as your **AP folder**.
+- Find the location of your Rain World (RW) installation.
+If installed through Steam, right click on Rain World in the Steam Library, hover `Manage`, then click `Browse local files`.
+This will be referred to as your **RW folder**.

-## 1. Add the Rain World APWorld
+## 2. Add the Rain World APWorld

-To generate a multitworld with Rain World, add the Rain World `.apworld` to your AP installation by doing one of the following:
+To generate a multitworld with Rain World, the `.apworld` has to be installed.
-- Grab an `.apworld` from [the releases page](https://github.com/alphappy/ArchipelagoRW/releases) and place it in the `worlds` or `custom_worlds` folder of your AP installation.
+Download an `.apworld` from [a release page](https://github.com/alphappy/ArchipelagoRW/releases) and either place it in the `worlds` or `custom_worlds` folder of your AP folder (without unzipping it!), or use the `Install APWorld` button from the AP launcher.
-- Clone this repository and either use it directly or copy `worlds/rain_world` to the `worlds` folder of your AP installation.

-## 2. Create a player YAML settings file
+## 3. Create a player YAML settings file

 Player YAML settings files are used to tweak logic, determine start state and victory condition, and more.
 You can see the [basic multiworld setup guide](/tutorial/Archipelago/setup/en)